Lord & Taylor Building: Resale to Amazon

 In June 2019, technology company Amazon expressed interest in renting out almost the entire building from WeWork.
 At the time, WeWork was spending $438 million to renovate the Lord & Taylor Building.
 By that October, the Lord & Taylor Building had become a burden for WeWork.
 Controversies had led to the company's initial public offering being withdrawn the previous month, and WeWork had paid 105 $/ft2 per square foot for the building, substantially more than the average price of 80 $/ft2 for comparable office space in the area.

 Amazon purchased the building in February 2020 for $978 million, and the acquisition was finalized the following month.
 That August, Amazon announced that up to 2,000 employees in the company's advertising, music, video, and fashion divisions would start working in the building in 2023.
 These plans had been finalized before the start of the COVID-19 pandemic in New York City in early 2020, which had caused an increase in remote work, but Amazon proceeded with the original plans, made extensive renovations, and gave it the nickname Hank (after the unit of yarn).
 Amazon employees began relocating into the building in mid-2023 and formally opened its offices there that September.
 At the time, the company planned to have 2,000 employees working at the Lord & Taylor Building by the following year.
 The Food Hall Company announced in 2024 that it would open a food court at the Lord & Taylor Building, to be known as Shaver Hall after Lord & Taylor's first female president, Dorothy Shaver.
+The new 35,000 sqft food hall on the bottom floor of the building opened in June 2026.